 National Liberal Arts College Rankings

-Among the National Liberal Arts Colleges are schools like Amherst College and Middlebury College, which emphasize undergraduate education and award at least half of their degrees in the liberal arts fields of study.
+Among the National Liberal Arts Colleges are schools like Pomona College and Bowdoin College, which emphasize undergraduate education and award at least half of their degrees in the liberal arts fields of study.

 Located in Holland, Mich., Hope College is a private school that offers about 80 bachelor’s degree programs.
 Founded by settlers from the Netherlands in 1866, Hope College’s sports teams are named the “Flying Dutchmen.”